 Pigalle is well known as a sleaze district of Paris, but it’s also an area where people live.
 The Boulevard de Clichy has on its one side all you need for the french everyday life: Bakeries, residential blocks, schools and – of course – tabacs.
 But to catch a glimpse of the notorious ‘street of sex’, leave Pigalle metro and have a look on the other, dirrrty side of the Boulevard de Clichy.

 Pigalle is the red light district of Paris.
 Some soldiers during World War II nicknamed this wicked place “pig alley” because of its shady reputation, but it was actually named after a French sculptor.
 When you leave the Metro station Pigalle, you emerge right in the center of action, near the world famous Moulin Rouge and you’ll instantly find plenty of bars, clubs and “amusements”.
-Pigalle has quite a long reputation of being a place where prostitutes are stationed on every second street corner, but in our recent times the real action seems to happen behind the scenes.
+For some time Pigalle had quite a long reputation of being a place where prostitutes are stationed on every second street corner, but in our recent times the real action seems to happen behind the scenes.
 Except of some pickpockets, there are not many signs of illegal activity in the streets.
 Pigalle has become a party district with a slight sex shop topping for the tourists.

 And – of course – the area has much more to offer than its dirty image…